Kian121/Azure-Database-Migration/README.md

 After establishing the connection, MS SQL Server a relational database management system and SQL Server Management Studio used for configuring and managing components in SQL Server were installed on the VM for effective database management.
 The SQL Server database, known as AdventureWorks, was then restored from a `.bak` file, forming the production database.
 This included data such as tables, views, and stored procedures.

+Selecting appropriate Virtual Machine sizes is crucial for balancing performance requirements and cost efficiency, ensuring the server resources match the workload demands.
+I selected the Standard B2ms (2 vCPUs, 8 GiB memory) for this project due to its cost-effective balance of processing power and memory, making it ideal for handling our moderate workload efficiently.
+Its scalability allows for easy adjustment according to changing demands.

+Choosing the right SQL Database Pricing Tier is essential to optimise costs while meeting performance, storage, and processing needs.
+For this project the server-less Gen5, 1 vCore was selected for its auto-scaling and cost efficiency, perfectly matching my project's variable workload without excessive resource allocation.

 ## Migration to Azure SQL Database

 Using the Azure portal, an Azure SQL Database was created as the target for the AdventureWorks database migration.
 We configured the login type to SQL login a type of login used to connect to a SQL server instance  and set firewall rules for specific IP inbound connections.